TheNotary/ruby-gems/body.md

 # Gem Building
 ## Professionalizing Your Ruby Code

+Note:  This document was hastily done for a presentation at NoiseBridge.

 #### Presentation Style:

 - It's a workshop, so do some typing in your project folder
-- Build a presentation with reveal.js
-  - Write presentation speaking points to be read off of smart phone
-  - Present changes to code via resulting files
-  - Have the whole tutorial open on a separate tab
+- Link to this document in tandem with the Reveal.js slides

-#### Speaking Notes/ ToC
+#### ToC

 ###### Section 1 - Gems by Example
   - What's a Gem?